 Google made a relatively small package called “Platform-tools” that includes ADB and Fastboot along with some other utilities.

-Choose an appropriate version of Platform tool, select terms and click on the big blue button to download.
+Choose an appropriate version of the Platform tool, select terms, and click on the big blue button to download.

 ADB commands Application

 You can install an apk file (stored on your computer) to your phone using this command